 |Capstone (thesis or applied project, one-on-one with adviser)|

 You will participate in a 120-hour minimum internship experience.
-The program office, faculty, and the Career Services Center will assist you in securing an internship related to your areas of interest and expertise.
+Program staff, faculty, and the Career Services Center can help you find an internship related to your interests and expertise.
 You can intern at an organization anywhere in the world.
 Typically the internship is completed in the summer between the first and second year of study.

 Learn more about internships

 Language skill is critical for success in the field of international studies.
-By the completion of the MAIS Program, you will be required to show proficiency in a non-English language at intermediate level two (fourth-semester language course at USF), either through previous undergraduate coursework, by passing a language exam at USF, or by completing a fourth-semester language course.
+By the completion of the MAIS Program, you will be required to show proficiency in a non-English language at intermediate level two (fourth-semester language course at USF).
+You can do this through previous undergraduate coursework, passing a language exam at USF, or completing a fourth-semester language course.